Chris Grayling: Prisoner reforms

 One of Grayling's first acts at the Ministry of Justice (MoJ) was to commence a project to change the way offenders were rehabilitated in an effort to cut reoffending rates.
-Under a system of "payment by results", private companies as well as charities were to play a greater role in looking after offenders on licence in the community.
+Citing the reoffending rates of those serving 12 months or less as his main reason for dismantling the internationally renowned Probation Service, Grayling ignored the fact that this was in fact the one group of offenders with whom Probation had no contact, as they were not released under a supervision licence at that time.
+Under a system of "payment by results", private companies as well as charities would be offered the chance to bid for contracts to run 70% of the work previously managed by the National Probation Service for England and Wales.
+Despite widespread opposition from academics, both Houses, legal professionals and unions, the privatisation of 70% of the work took place.
+Probation retained the most high risk work under new arrangements.

 Grayling's ban on books being sent into UK prisons was widely criticised by the Howard League for Penal Reform and the literary establishment, including Philip Pullman, Mark Haddon, Anthony Horowitz, Susan Hill and Emma Donoghue.
 The ban was described as obscene by Shaun Attwood of the TV show Banged Up Abroad who read over a thousand books in prison and credited books for being the lifeblood of rehabilitation.

 The move was defended as being not about a ban on books being sent into prison, but about parcels being sent in, as giving prisons access to the latter would almost certainly increase the amount of contraband getting into the prison estate.
 The High Court ruled the ban illegal in December 2015.